mathieuprog/graphql-light/README.md

 {/await}
 ```

-The `subscribe` function allows to execute a GraphQL request and returns a promise which resolves into the requested
+The `watch` function allows to execute a GraphQL request and returns a promise which resolves into the requested
 data.
 The data is returned from the store through the function that you passed to the `Query` instance.

 The first argument is an object containing the variables that the GraphQL query requires.